EricZinda/Perplexity/docs/nonlogicalquerydesign.md

 "Do you have a (concept of) a steak?"
-"Do you have the steak?" -> refers to having an inscope concept of "the steak" "Do you have the table?" -> There is no in-scope concept of a table
+"Do you have the steak?" -> refers to having an inscope concept of "the steak" "Do you have the table?" -> There is no in-scope concept of a table "which steaks do you (restaurant) have?" -> which inscope concepts of steaks are there?

 Interpretation 3: implied requests
 Analysis: